xiix0/scam/README.md

-You will inherit some money or a small piece of land.
+You will always have good luck in your personal affairs.